 Most of famous Greek monuments are located on shore.
 However, there is lots to be seen since the islands still feature lot’s of cultural and natural heritage.
 Patmos in particular is famous for the Cave of St John.

 Yacht charter in Turkey is perfect if you want a relaxed sailing experience especially early or late in the season.
 Then the winds are not as strong as in midsummer.
-Turkey is a favorite charter gulet destination being the homeland of that type of vessels.
+Turkey is an ideal gulet charter destination being the homeland of that type of vessels.

 To sail in Turkey means to cruise along the much indented Turkish coastline.
 Sailing in Turkey takes you back in time since the country is rich in archaeological sites, castles and temples.
 Especially the south-west coast, from Izmir via Kusadaşi, Bodrum, Marmaris, Fethiye and Kaş to Antalya, makes an ideal sailing ground.